manumei/ChirpID-backend/tasks/notebooks.md

 ### 5.5 [DevTraining.ipynb](../notebooks/DevTraining.ipynb) | Status: Work in Progress 🛠️

-This notebook is an intermediary step before final training, where I test and debug why things are going wrong.
+This notebook is an intermediary step before trying the training sweeps, where I test and debug why things are going wrong with the data.
 I run single fold tests with various small differences to see if there is a small issue causing big consequences that affect the model's development.

+### 6. [ModelSweeping.ipynb](../notebooks/ModelSweeping.ipynb) | Status: Work in Progress 🛠️

+Makes a Grid Search and Sweeps of different ML techniques and Model Architectures to try and find the best one for final training and production.

-### 6. [ModelTraining.ipynb](../notebooks/ModelTraining.ipynb) | Status: Work in Progress 🛠️
+### 7. [ModelTraining.ipynb](../notebooks/ModelTraining.ipynb) | Status: Work in Progress 🛠️

 This notebook reads the train_data.csv, gets the matrices and turns them into torch tensors, and with that it trains the CNN PyTorch model imported from utils/models.py.
 It runs the entire training process and then in a final cell saves the model with its weights in a .pth file, so it can be imported and loaded from other files (such as .py or .ipynb files) for instant predictions based on the trained weights, without having to do re-training.

-### 7. [ModelTesting.ipynb](../notebooks/ModelTesting.ipynb) | Status: To be started ⏳
+### 8. [ModelTesting.ipynb](../notebooks/ModelTesting.ipynb) | Status: To be started ⏳

 Loads the saved model from the ModelTesting Notebook without doing any re-training, and is given the test set to evaluate final performance.